 If your workplace lacks a shop steward, the nearest assistance in problem situations can be found at JHL’s regional office.
 The regional office is also the shop steward’s closest support.

 Some issues cannot be resolved by negotiating.
-Legal advice and the services of JHL’s lawyers are required when a dispute cannot be resolved by negotiating; it will require settlement through court proceedings.
-As JHL’s member you can receive free legal advice and the services of a lawyer.
-You can seek legal advice through your local branch.
+Legal aid and the services of JHL’s legal advisers are required when a dispute cannot be resolved by negotiating; it will require settlement through court proceedings.
+As a JHL member, you can receive free legal aid and the services of a legal adviser.
+You can seek legal aid through your local branch.